One Week Itinerary For The Best Of Romania

 Day 3: Explore Bucharest

-• Start your day with a visit to "Dimitrie Gusti" National Village Museum.
-It is an outdoor museum showcasing more than 60 original houses, farmsteads, windmills, churches, etc. from all of Romania’s regions.
+• Begin your day by exploring the "Dimitrie Gusti" National Village Museum.
+This unique outdoor museum features over 60 authentic houses, farmsteads, windmills, churches, and more from various regions across Romania.

 • In the afternoon visit the massive Palace of ParliamentIt is the second largest administrative building in the world.
 The Palace was ordered by Nicolae Ceaușescu who was the president of Communist Romania.
 Entry to the building is by guided tour only so please book ahead.